p2-inc/phasetwo-docs/blog/2024-05-01-alternatives-auth0.md

 **Keycloak:**
 Keycloak matches Auth0 in terms of functionality, supporting similar authentication protocols and user federation.
 It also offers customizable user interfaces for login, registration, and account management, which can be tailored to match the specific needs of a business.
 Being open-source, Keycloak allows developers to modify the codebase and integrate with other systems more freely than Auth0, offering a higher degree of customization at the cost of additional developer effort.

+**Winner**

+Keyclaok

+Auth0 and Keycloak offer much of the same functionality for Authenication and Authorization, however Keycloak is extremely flexible to extend and configure.
+It's a system that can adjust and grow with an application.

 #### Integrating Keycloak with External Systems like Auth0